Paul Cohen (designer): Design

 Besides the EcoSmart Fire system, one of Paul's most famous designs is the Breville IKON home appliance range.
 The Ikon kettle has sold over 1.5 million kettles per year.
-Other designs he has created for every day use includes a Vodafone mobile phone, the Energizer 3-in1 flashlight, Johnson & Johnson tooth flosser, Midea air conditioners and many other consumer goods.
+Other designs he has created for everyday use includes a Vodafone mobile phone, the Energizer 3-in1 flashlight, Johnson & Johnson tooth flosser, Midea air conditioners and many other consumer goods.

 He has stated that his aim it to develop more mass-produced products which embrace environmental factors.

 Professional experience

 Paul is the CEO of Cube Design China Limited.
 He now works in conjunction with large multinational Chinese companies, with a goal of helping to raise design standards in that country.
 His client list includes Midea, Joyoung, Shenzhen Breo, Top Electric Appliances, Saab Appliances, Fromone Homewares and many more.

 In Sydney, he is the Co-Owner and a Director of Cube Industrial Design, where the clients include Breville, Blueye Eyewear, Johnson and Johnson, Hydro Surfing Products, Greentech products, Vodafone, Bang and Olufsen, Tupperware and Phillips.

-Paul was also the Managing Director of Think Product Design until 2007, as well as Senior Designer at Design Recourse International, where his projects included working with clients such as AGL, Eveready, Black and Decker, Netcomm, IBM Australia and Sun Moon Star.
+Paul was also the managing director of Think Product Design until 2007, as well as Senior Designer at Design Recourse International, where his projects included working with clients such as AGL, Eveready, Black and Decker, Netcomm, IBM Australia and Sun Moon Star.